-This is the request to include the task with the specified tid in the list of tasks to be watched.
-If callback is not NULL then if the task becomes suspended, the callback routine will be called with a single argument userarg.
+This adds the task with the specified tid to the list of tasks to be watched, and makes any requested notifications that a new task has been registered.
+If tid is given as zero, the epicsThreadId of the calling thread is used instead.
+If callback is not NULL and the task later becomes suspended, the callback routine will be called with the single argument usr.